Ipsden: Ipsden Farm Barn

+Ipsden Well

+This well is situated next to the church and dates from 1865.
+It was presented to the community of Ipsden by an Indian gentleman named Maharaja Sir Deonarayun Singh, a year after the well at Stoke Row opened.
+It remained in use until piped water arrived in 1948.

 Amenities

 Ipsden has a post office and village store.
 Ipsden had a former village school in a part of the village called Newtown.
 It is now a pre-school for children 3–5 years old.
 Ipsden has a village hall, an amateur dramatic company and a cricket club.
 The parish includes the hamlet of Hailey, immediately north of Ipsden village.
 Hailey has a public house, the King William IV.
 The parish includes Well Place, which used to have a zoo but has now closed down.